TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

           }
       }

-   You may want to replace :typoscript:`title` and :typoscript:`description`, using language files for translation, for example:
+   You may want to replace :typoscript:`title` and :typoscript:`description` from above, using language files for translation, for example:

    .. code-block:: typoscript